 LOS ANGELES COUNTY

-WHITE POINT / ROYAL PALMS BEACH
+WHITE POINT / ROYAL PALMS BEACHES

 VISIT WHITE POINT / ROYAL PALMS BEACH